davideme/PromiseKit/README.markdown

 * Even more elegant syntax
 * Easier Swift promises that compromise to the compiler to some extent
 * Better modularity for Carthage with at least a split into two frameworks (won't affect CocoaPods)
-* Higher performance (though PMK1 has *good* performance already so don't panic)
+* Higher performance through appropriate zalgo usage

 MUSTDO
 ======

-* Should test UIViewController, SLComposeViewController, MFMailViewController etc.
+* Test UIViewController.m, SLComposeViewController, MFMailViewController etc.

 * Have to wait for CocoaPods 0.3.7
-* Wait for all pods that depend on PMK to merge your dependency correction PRs
+* Wait for all pods that depend on PMK to merge and trunk push your dependency correction PRs
 * Offer pre-built binaries of 1.x and 2.x including a static archive for iOS 7 people (if possible).
 Deprecate 1.x Swift version (remove it even, it was never official)
-* Fully document all methods
+* Fully document all methods on CorePromise
 * Provide example of providing promises for a library (if it's objc, provide AnyPromise, if Swift, then Promise<T>) don't feel obligated to provide both.

 NICETODO